interlay/interbtc-spec/polkabtc-spec/docs/source/spec/staked-relayers.rst

 reportVaultUndercollateralized
 -------------------------------

-A Staked Relayer reports that a Vault is undercollateralized, i.e., below the ``LiquidationCollateralThreshold`` as defined in :ref:`vault-registry`.
-This function checks if the Vault's collateral is indeed below this rate and if yes, flags the Vault for liquidation and updates the ``ParachainStatus`` to ``ERROR`` and adding ``LIQUIDATION`` to ``Errors``.
+A staked relayer reports that a vault is undercollateralized, i.e., below the ``LiquidationCollateralThreshold`` as defined in :ref:`vault-registry`.
+This function checks if the Vault's collateral is indeed below this rate and if yes, flags the vault for liquidation and updates the ``ParachainStatus`` to ``ERROR`` and adding ``LIQUIDATION`` to ``Errors``.

-.. note:: Status updates triggered by this function require no Staked Relayer vote, as the report can be programmatically verified by the BTC Parachain.
+.. note:: Status updates triggered by this function require no staked relayer vote, as the report can be programmatically verified by the BTC Parachain.

 Specification
 .............